 Tip 4 - Try & Make Their Diet Healthier

-Healthy eating for kids is so important for child development, so when they’re not getting the right nutrition or indeed, too much sugar in their diet, it can have a detrimental effect on their mood.
-This, in turn, can affect their behaviour, so it can certainly have a bearing on things.
+Healthy eating for kids is so important for child development, so when they’re not getting the right nutrition or too much sugar in their diet, it can have a detrimental effect on their mood.
+This, in turn, can affect their behaviour, which can certainly have a bearing on things.